 When you want to, basically.
 It probably wouldn’t do you any harm to have sexual intercourse within a week or two of giving birth — but it would be far too painful to enjoy.
 Most doctors recommend that women wait until after their six-week check-up before restarting sexual intercourse.
 But many women choose to wait longer.
 The important thing is not to feel pressured about sex.
 Lots of new mothers find they lose interest, for a while, in making love.
 If you feel like this, talk to your partner about it and try to get him to understand.
 In time, your normal sex drive will almost certainly return.

 If you do not plan to have another baby immediately, you need to use contraceptives from the time you resume intercourse — even if you are breastfeeding.
-Remember, you ovulate before your periods return, and you can get pregnant while you are breastfeeding, so take care!
+Remember, periods after delivery may be different to before and you ovulate before your periods return.
+You can get pregnant while you are breastfeeding, so take care!